Omar-alhussien/py4eda-work/homework/hw3a-solution.md

 Examples include adding preprocessing scripts, generating visualizations, or updating documentation.
 Making commits at these checkpoints ensures a clear and traceable history that supports debugging, collaboration, and professional project management.

+### Graduate Questions

+#### Question 1: The Three-Stage Model

+**a) Value of Separate Commits for Different File Types**
+Committing the `README.md` and `.gitignore` together first was important because they define the project setup and structure.
+The `hw3a-solution.md` was committed later to clearly separate the setup phase from the actual assignment work.
+If all files were committed at once, the commit history would lose clarity, making it difficult to track when the setup was done versus when content development began.
+Separate commits create a cleaner, more meaningful history.

+**b) Deciding What to Commit and When**
+In this scenario:
+- **Commit now:** the typo fix and the README update both are finished and independent.
+- **Commit separately:** the code to load data it represents a complete and working step.
+- **Wait to commit:** the half-finished analysis function it should be committed only after it works correctly.

+The staging area allows reviewing and selecting which changes to include in each commit, keeping incomplete work out of the project history.

+**c) Role of `git status` in Workflow Decisions**
+The `git status` command shows which files are modified, staged, or untracked.
+It helps confirm what will be included in the next commit.
+It should be used regularly after editing, before staging, and before committing to ensure only intended and organized changes are recorded.